What do robots and bloody noses have in common?

-And that’s what it had to be about, right?
-My vocal coach did not want me to practice in front of the mirror.
+And that’s what it had to be about.
+My vocal coach didn't want me to practice in front of the mirror.
 He wanted me to sing and feel the music—to enjoy it.
 He wanted me to tap into the limber love of the moment, because, ultimately, that would be my only take-home from my recital.

 Talk about a sober domino.
 And yet, at the same time, I finally felt at least a little more relaxed.